CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 Several of CYCOGS

-A Cyber-Physical System (CPS) is a component or mechanism that uses computer-based algorithms for monitoring and control.
+A Cyber-Physical System (CPS) represents a complex component or sophisticated mechanism that implements computer-based algorithms for monitoring and control.

-A Cyber-Physical Systems (CPS) relies on Physical Hardware and Software systems that are fully integrated resulting in more than the sum of its parts.
+A Cyber-Physical-System (CPS) relies on Physical Hardware and Software systems that are completely integrated resulting in more than the sum of its parts.

 Hybrid Snake Arm System (Snarm)